Editorial Standards

 Corporations that must file

-If you adopt a plan to dissolve or to liquidate any of your stock, you file Form 966 within 30 days.
+If you adopt a plan to dissolve or to liquidate any of your stock, you file Form 966 within 30 days (this covers partial liquidations of stock too, not only complete dissolutions, and line 3 of the form requires you to check either Complete or Partial).
 That applies to domestic C corporations and S corporations.
 The instructions are blunt, a corporation must file Form 966 when it adopts the plan, and the IRS’s “Closing a business” page repeats this for corporations, including S corporations.
 If you later amend the plan, you file another Form 966 within 30 days of the amendment.

 - Domestic C corporations